Essam-Harrous/ostrom-code-challenge/README.md

 # Project Coding Details

-you'll find the main file call app.tsx in the src folder, this contains the students table and manage the app state. we have interface.ts file that contains Student interface. we also created a AddEditModal component, it has form Modal and has the formik and yup code. all the tests are in the app.test.tsx file there's 11 tests that checks rendering the main ui components and check for the form input functionality.
+you'll find the main file call `app.tsx` in the src folder, this contains the students table and manage the app state. we have `interface.ts` file that contains Student interface. we also created a `AddEditModal.tsx` component, it has form Modal and has the `formik` and `yup` code. all the tests are in the `app.test.tsx` file there's 11 tests that checks rendering the main ui components and check for the form input functionality.

 ## Available Scripts